dcprecilla/Data-Analysis-Portfolio-Projects/SQL Projects/Data with Danny Challenges/Danny's Diner/README.md

 # Pizza Runner Challenge by Danny Ma <br />
 link: [here](https://8weeksqlchallenge.com/case-study-1/) <br />

 This is the first case study in Danny Ma's 8 weeks SQL challenge website.
 This project was launched in May 21, 2021 by Danny Ma.
 This case study is a practice study for me, as I have refreshed my skills with SQL.
+I did the challenge with PostgreSQL and pgAdmin4.

+Skills: Data Manipulation Language SQL, Aggregates in SQL, Customer Analysis, Window functions in SQL

+Note: All of the queries of this github repo are my own, I do not have access to the official answers.
+The 8 weeks data challenge is open for everyone to try but the official solutions are paid content.